RonP3/blog/_posts/2020-09-20-create-an-app-with-dropwizard-maven-and-kotlin.markdown

     }
 }
 ```
-Notice that we are using the configuration YAML and pass the property to the resource (myAppConfig.configTest).
+Notice that we are using the configuration YAML and passing the property to the resource (myAppConfig.configTest).

 ## Running the application
 We are ready to run our application!
 To do that you should edit the "Program arguments" in MyApp running configurations as follows:
 ![](/photos/drop6.PNG?raw=true)
-It tells to the Dropwizard app to run as a server and specify the location of the configuration file.
+It tells the Dropwizard app to run as a server and specify the location of the configuration file.

 Now you can click on run:
 ![](/photos/drop7.PNG?raw=true)
-You would see the following info messages on the run tab:
+You should see the following info messages on the run tab:
 ![](/photos/drop9.PNG?raw=true)

 That means our resource was registered properly as a GET request on /helloWorld path.